 St Mary’s and St Peter’s Primary School fully recognises its responsibilities for safeguarding and child protection.

-The Designated Safeguarding Lead is the Deputy Headteacher, Mrs Justine Bateman and the Assistant Headteacher, Miss Marie Richardson and the Nominated Governors for child protection are Andrew Everett and Rev’d Mary Hawes.
-The role of the Nominated Governor is to meet regularly with the DSL to monitor that appropriate policies and procedures are in place and that they are being implemented correctly.
+The Designated Safeguarding Lead for SMSP is Mrs Justine Bateman (Deputy Headteacher) and the assistant DSL is Miss Marie Richardson (Deputy Headteacher).
+The Nominated Governors for child protection are Ravi Kothakota and ¬¬Rev’d Mary Hawes.
+The role of the Nominated Governor is to meet regularly with the DSL and monitor policies and procedures to check that they are being implemented correctly.

 We take Safeguarding extremely seriously.
 If you have concerns about a child’s developmental needs, issues around parenting or you may suspect a child is being neglected or subject to physical, sexual or emotional abuse then you can call the school on 0208 943 0476 or Single Point of Access (SPA) on the following number and discuss your concerns.